 Starting the conversation

 This doesn’t always need a great deal of our time or complex clinical intervention – a quick chat and a sympathetic ear might be all that’s required.
 And if we can go a step further and provide team-by-team training on mental wellbeing, the members of each team will learn to recognise symptoms of anxiety or low mood in friends and colleagues.
-From here, they’re a short step away from developing simple mental wellbeing strategies.
+From here, they’re not far from developing comprehensive and effective mental wellbeing strategies.

 Trust and confidentiality